 What to expect from the second round of PPP loans

 The unfortunate reality with the Paycheck Protection Program is that it is a highly sought after source of forgivable funding with a limited supply.
 The original $350 billion was claimed in just 13 days and that was when lenders were navigating a new application process and businesses were still unraveling what was necessary to apply.
-Now, the process is set, more and more businesses are prepared to apply and the extension provides less funding than the first round.
-If the original funding took less than two weeks to run out, you can expect this next round to take even less time.

 - Prepare your application and documentation ahead of time: You want to be sure you can apply as soon as the funds are available.